EmbeddedML/Embedded-Machine-Learning-with-Microcontrollers-Applications-on-Arduino-Boards/README.md

 This is the official code repository of the book:
 **Embedded Machine Learning with Microcontrollers: Applications on Arduino Development Boards**

-# The Arduino codes for the end of chapter application are due in December.
+# The Arduino codes for the end of chapter applications are due in December.

 ## Before you start
 Before getting started, it is highly recommended to create a Python virtual environment and install required libraries.
 To do so, run the following command in your terminal: